 Symptoms include aching, burning or cramping and can be confused with shin splints.

 The only option to treat acute compartment syndrome is surgery.
-We perform this procedure by cutting open the skin and the fascia to relieve the pressure.
+This procedure is performed by cutting open the skin and the fascia to relieve the pressure.

 Options to treat chronic compartment syndrome include physiotherapy, shoe inserts, and anti-inflammatory medications.
 You may also be advised to avoid the activity causing the problem.